dalryan/jot/README.md

 # jot

-## A minimal & interoperable CLI Note-Taking tool
+## A minimal and interoperable CLI Note-Taking tool

 `jot` is a minimalist, Unix-style note-taking tool for the command line.
 It captures your thoughts fast, stores them in plain text, and plays well with everything else in your terminal toolbox.